ECEN 423 Exam Review Questions

 • Section 4.9 - Control Hazards

-• Are control hazards are easier to understand than data hazards?
+• Are control hazards are easier to implement than data hazards?
 Which is more difficult to address effectively?

 • Would it be just as simple for the pipelined RISC-V processor to predict that every conditional branch is taken (rather than not taken)?